academe/Omnipay-GiroCheckout/README.md

 # PayPal Payment Type

-The PayPal payment type supports only one payment type, `pruchase'.
+The PayPal payment type supports only one request type, `purchase`.

 ## PayPal Purchase